adamlgreen/adamlgreen.github.io/questions.md

 #### Population Stratification and Missing Heritability
 * Will high-coverage whole genome sequencing (WGS) help us discover the so-called "missing heritability"?
 * Is regressing out the first N principal components of population stratification a good enough way of separating polygenic effects from confounding factors?
 What about LD score regression; is this a better solution?
 * Within-family PGS studies are one of the best ways to control for population stratification as well as environmental effects (especially environmental effects that are passively genetically correlated, like [genetic nurture](https://www.genome.gov/Multimedia/Slides/MissingHeritability2018/25_kong_iImpact_indirect_genetic_effects.pdf)).
-Additionally, within-family studies directly mirror PGD, in that embryos are like siblings, as they have a relatedness of 0.5, and polygenic scores are distributed via meiosis.
+Additionally, within-family studies directly mirror PGD, in that embryos are like siblings, sharing a relatedness of 0.5, and polygenic scores are distributed via meiosis.
     1. Will within-family studies show that heritability estimates from twin studies are overestimates?
     2. Will within-family PGS ever approach SNP-based heritability estimates?
 * How would you explain GCTA-GREML to a lay-person?